 Take wildlife photography, for example.
 Most animals live in visually busy environments, surrounded by grasses, twigs, or thick jungle.
 You can frame your subject to simplify the surroundings, by cropping out distracting foliage, or using a long lens or wide aperture to soften the focus on the background — on a camera phone, this is often pre-set as the portrait setting.

 What advice do you have for people trying to get more creative?

 If you do things by the book, you’ll end up with lots of repetitive images.
 Whenever I’m looking at a subject, I think how has this been photographed before, and how can I do something completely different?
 Nine times out of ten, it won’t work, but when it does, it’s really exciting.

 If you’ve taken one shot, don’t keep taking hundreds of photos like that.
 Change your angle, perspective, lens — keep trying different things.
 Be really critical and ask yourself, what can you do better next time?

 Everything I’ve been talking about is relevant whether you have the latest DSLR or a camera phone.
 The real difference at the end of the day is simply how big you can print it.
 Smartphones now are more powerful than my first DSLR.

-No-one should feel limited by equipment.
-For example, I don’t use a lot of expensive big lenses as I’m a big believer in getting close to my subject instead and use a 35mm or 85mm prime lens, which is a similar focal range to an iPhone.
+No one should feel limited by equipment.
+For example, I don’t use a lot of expensive big lenses — I’m a big believer in getting close to my subject instead and use a 35mm or 85mm prime lens, which has a similar focal range to an iPhone.
 It’s so easy to miss a shot if you’re fiddling around with lenses.
-There’s a well-used saying that resonates with me: the best camera is the one in your hands.
+There’s a saying that resonates with me: the best camera is the one in your hands.

 It’s easy to return from a trip with an overwhelming number of images.
 What’s your advice for picking out the best?